loelschlaeger/fHMM/README.md

 library(magrittr)
 ```

-We fit a 2-state HMM with state-dependent t-distributions to the DAX
+Let’s fit a 2-state HMM with state-dependent t-distributions to the DAX
 log-returns from 2010 to 2020.
 The states can be interpreted as proxies
 for bearish and bullish markets.